 But succeed we did, as we’re about to showcase the five best cat scratching posts you can buy:

-There's a huge scratching area, and the cat can choose between a lot of different scratching positions, too.
+There's a huge scratching area, and your kitty can choose between a lot of different scratching positions, too.
 The open design gives two 'tunnels' to intrigue your cats, and the curved top is a favourite lounging place for many fur babies.
-At 34 inches long, this is a big scratcher, and it's also reversible - in fact even if cats tip it over on its side, they can still use it.
+At 34 inches long, this is a big scratcher, and it's also reversible - in fact even if kitties tip it over on its side, they can still use it.
 The hole in the middle also lets you attach it to a table leg with rope if you want to stop it moving about.

 This good looking and sturdy scratching post is another designer option.
 The SmartCat Ultimate Scratching Post is a square scratching post on a square wood base, made with sisal on all four sides.
 The post is wide, and 32" high, so even large cats like Rag Dolls can stretch their full length while having a scratch - good cat yoga!
 It's sturdy, and won't tip over even when used by the big guys, and some users have found it will last up to three years before the sisal gets scratched up.